nik-rimor/github-finder-vue/README.md

 ### Note:

-In order to run tyou should provide a local .env.lcal file with your github API keys to the following variables:
+In order to run the qpp localy you should provide a local .env.local file at the root folder with your github API keys to the following variables:
 VUE_APP_GITHUB_CLIENT_ID='your GitHub API client id' VUE_APP_GITHUB_CLIENT_SECRET='your GitHub API client secret'